HaxL0p4/HaxL0p4-WinDefenderBypass/README.md

    - Expose Server Online: Use Serveo to make the server accessible online.
    - Set up Listener: Use msfconsole to listen on the specified TCP port.
    - Develop C Code: Write the C code to fetch and execute the payload.
-   - Compile and Run: Compile the C code and execute.
+   - Compile and Run: Compile the C code.
+   - Create a USB with autorun
 ##

 ### Install all requirements on debian